caylent/opsworks-cookbooks/nfs/README.md

 *Can be added to any layer requiring nfs access*

 **Setup will file if no nfs layer has "running" status**
-Add "nfs-common" to OS Packages
+Add "nfs-common" to OS Packages.
-Add "nfs::nfs_server_setup" to layer serup recipes
+Add "nfs::nfs_server_setup" to layer serup recipes.

 #Note
-The nfs lar will require 2 runs of setup to make nfs available of the network.
+The nfs layer will require 2 runs of setup to make nfs available of the network.